 Discussion and conclusion

-This paper presents the analysis of meaning-making processes in the civic engagement, specifically, of how civic activists understand their working practices.
-Moreover, it sheds light on the ideological conflict in Slovak civic sphere about non-heterosexual marriages and families performed by liberal LGBTI activists and conservative-Catholic activists, so called pro-lifers.
+This paper presents an analysis of the meaning-making processes in the civic engagement, specifically, of how civic activists understand their working practices.
+Moreover, it sheds light on the ideological conflict in the Slovak civic sphere concerning non-heterosexual marriages and families performed by liberal LGBTI activists and conservative-Catholic activists, or so called pro-lifers.
 My analysis suggests that these ideologically different groups draw on the same meaning system when talking about their work.
 I have called this meaning system the moral narrative of helping.
 It is the narrative form of understanding built upon the structure of morally charged meanings such as selflessness, others-orientation or activity.
 In the detailed discussion of the constitutive meanings I show how they make the narrative intelligible and meaningful in the context of civic activism.
-Furthermore, I discuss role of this narrative in the ideological conflict itself: civic activists shift the constitutive meanings of the narrative of their opponents and by doing so they seek to discredit them.
+Furthermore, I discuss the role of this narrative in the ideological conflict itself: civic activists shift the constitutive meanings of the narrative of their opponents and by doing so they seek to discredit them.

 It can be argued that we live in the movement world where passionately contested issues of our time are discussed in relation to civic activism everyday (Snow, Soule, Kriesi 2004: 4).
-This study draws attention to the civic activism as the everyday work and brings to light the specific people working as civic activists.
+This study draws attention to civic activism as everyday work and brings to light the specific people working as civic activists.
 It helps to understand civic activism also as part of everyday ordinary life, not just in the moments of collective enthusiasm in the demonstrations and protests.
-Finally, it shows that the cultural-collective meaning systems charged with morality and emotions play role also in the individual understandings of the own work.
+Finally, it shows that the cultural-collective meaning systems charged with morality and emotions also play a role in the individual understandings of the own work.

-The narrative of helping is just one out of more narratives in play when making sense of the work in the civic engagement.
-For now, I left out the discussion of democracy, freedom, human rights, religion, science and their cultural and moral importance in activists’ understanding.
-These form together a complex meaning system of understanding and their role deserves a special research attention.
+The narrative of helping is just one out of more narratives in play when making sense of the work in civic engagement.
+For now, I have omitted/disregarded/ignored the discussion of democracy, freedom, human rights, religion, science and their cultural and moral importance in activists’ understanding.
+These form together a complex meaning system of understanding and their role deserves special research attention.
 Nevertheless, the moral narrative of helping is the focal point of activists’ understanding of their work, since it frames the activities with the moral order, evokes emotions and together with the constitutive meanings works as the coherent form of consciousness.

 Tomáš

 Following three essays offer comparative evolutionary glimpses beyond the realm of human.
-Luther Martin starts with elaborative discussion of animal cultural behavior focusing on bowerbirds’ practice of nest decoration.
-He goes against general ethos of the volume while explicitly aligning with the stance of methodological and functional cognition-culture separation (193-94).
-In excurse to prosocial capacity to sacrifice and reciprocity Henrik Høgh-Olesen draws comparison between humans, primates and monkeys in aim to depict “more balanced version of Dawkins’s (1976) [selfish-gene] assumption” (215).
-In story about deep roots of human cognition in primate fear of snakes and inseparatibility of religion-culture origins Tom Sjöblom focuses on cumulative gradual process of evolution.
-He takes religion as “one of manifestation of behavioral modernity” and while stressing the emotional communication as a ground for symbolic behavior, he pinpoints it “as fundamental trait [for] religious behavior” (232-3).
+Luther Martin starts with an elaborative discussion of animal cultural behavior focusing on the bowerbirds’ practice of nest decoration.
+He goes against the general ethos of the volume while explicitly aligning with the stance of methodological and functional cognition-culture separation (193-94).
+In excurse to prosocial capacity to sacrifice and reciprocity, Henrik Høgh-Olesen draws comparisons between humans, primates and monkeys in an aim to depict a “more balanced version of Dawkins’s (1976) [selfish-gene] assumption” (215).
+In story about the deep roots of human cognition in primate fear of snakes and inseparatibility of religion-culture origins, Tom Sjöblom focuses on the cumulative gradual process of evolution.
+He takes religion as “one of manifestations of behavioral modernity” and while stressing the emotional communication as a ground for symbolic behavior, he pinpoints it a “as fundamental trait [for] religious behavior” (232-3).